 Deborah Cheetham AO

-Deborah Cheetham, Yorta Yorta woman, soprano, composer and educator has been a leader and a pioneer in the Australian arts landscape for more than 25 years.
+Deborah Cheetham, Yorta Yorta woman, soprano, composer and educator has been a leader in the Australian arts landscape for more than 25 years.

 In the 2014 Queen’s Birthday Honours List, Deborah was appointed as an Officer of the Order of Australia (AO), for distinguished service to the performing arts as an opera singer, composer and artistic director, to the development of Indigenous artists, and to innovation in performance.